Ten Thousand Lightyears: Background

-After a break in the spring of 1983 when Liz Mitchell gave birth to her second child, and Marcia Barrett recorded demos with Eddy Grant, the band issued "Jambo - Hakuna Matata (No Problems)" backed with a new remix of "African Moon" from the Boonoonoonoos album.
+After a break in the spring of 1983 when Liz Mitchell gave birth to her second child, and Marcia Barrett recorded demos with Eddy Grant, the band issued "Jambo – Hakuna Matata (No Problems)" backed with a new remix of "African Moon" from the Boonoonoonoos album.

 During the winter of 1983/1984, new recordings were made, and the album was then given a whole new approach.
 It was supposed have been a continuation of the ethno-African themes, both musically and lyrically, of 1981's Boonoonoonoos, but after the miscalculation with "Jambo", most of the new tracks which ultimately ended up as the side A suite were given a science fiction theme, and the album title Ten Thousand Lightyears was chosen.
-Launched with a ZDF TV-special, the album was finally released in May 1984 and was also Boney M.'s debut on the new compact disc format.
+The album was finally released in May 1984 and was also Boney M.'s debut on the new compact disc format, followed by a ZDF TV-special airing in August.

 The single chosen to promote the finished album was the ballad "Somewhere in the World"; it became the fourth consecutive Boney M. single not to reach the German Top 40.
+With the album only reaching #49 in the German charts in July, the second single "Living Like a Moviestar" and Frank Farian's planned duet single with Sandy Davis, a cover of Tommy Roe's "Dizzy" were both shelved.

+Kalimba de Luna

+Frank Farian heard Tony Esposito's "Kalimba de Luna" and decided to immediately record it for the German market.
+Reggie Tsiboe was on holiday in his native Ghana and received the phone call to immediately return to Germany to record it.
+The original plan was to release it as a Reggie Tsiboe solo single, and a video was shot with Reggie only before the plans were changed to release it as a Boney M. single, and a new video with the group was done.
+When released in August, it gave the group their first Top 20 hit in three years, peaking at no. 16.
+The group promoted it on numerous TV shows through 1984/85.
+The album was reissued with an edited mix added to the track listing (and abbreviating "Somewhere In The World").
+This pressing of the LP rose to No. 23 in the German charts in October 1984.